nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         ```
         order complete [INDEX]
         ```
         The above command would mark the order of that index as complete.
+Only uncompleted orders can be completed.
+Uncompleted orders can be viewed with the `order list` command.
 The order will no longer be in the order list.
 Instead, it will be in order history.
         <p>&nbsp;</p>

         ---